Netflix finally addresses Emilia Pérez controversy: ‘Such a bummer’

-Streamer says it is re-examining social media vetting policies after backlash to Karla Sofía Gascón’s resurfaced posts
+Netflix will look at social media vetting policy following Gascón’s resurfaced posts

 Your support helps us to tell the story